Guitar Tabs Notation

 To notate a muted string, use an "X" in place of a number on the tablature to indicate the muted pluck.

-In My Guitar Tabs, you can easily add a muted string using the X on the Virtual Keyboard.
+In My Guitar Tabs, you can add a muted string by pressing X on your keyboard or pressing the X button from the Virtual Keyboard.

 Hammer-on